-Voluntary income accounts for the bulk of money raised within the charity's financial year.
-A small amount is attributed to investment income (interest on bank balances) and £0 revenue from fundraising events, a 100% decrease from 2020.
-This drop in revenue from events can be directly attributed to the emergency of Covid, the first lockdown of which coincided with the beginning of this charity year.
+Voluntary income accounts for the majority of money raised within our charity's financial year.
+A small amount is attributed to investment income (interest on bank balances) and £0 revenue from fundraising events attributed to the continued impact of the Covid-19pandemic.